-In connection with the limitations, researchers provide several suggestions for future research as follows:

-- 1. The next researcher is advised to increase the time of the observation period to obtain a more adequate number of samples so that more accurate results can be obtained. - The next researcher is advised to add the number of independent variables related to stock returns.
+In connection with the limitations, researchers provide several suggestions for future research as follows.
+First, the next researchers are advised to increase the time of the observation period to obtain a more adequate number of samples so that more accurate results can be obtained.
+Secondly, they are also advised to add the number of independent variables related to stock returns.